-The FM-CPU board is plugged into the F-2424 carrier board via two 40-pin IDC headers and a one 10-pin IDC header.
+The EZWire1616 carrier board is plugged into the bottom level wiring board via two 10-pin IDC headers and one 40-pin IDC header.

 IMPORTANT: At no time must the CPU board be unplugged from the carrier board when the PLC is powered ON.
 Doing so can cause serious damage to either or both PCBs and is not covered by warranty.
-We discourage unplugging the CPU board from the carrier board except for repair or upgrade purpose as doing so may expose the CPU header pins to high voltages or electrostatic discharge that can damage sensitive components on the CPU board.
+We discourage unplugging the CPU board from the carrier board except for repair purpose as doing so may expose the CPU header pins to high voltages or electrostatic discharge that can damage sensitive components on the CPU board.

-The assembled F2424 PLC can be easily installed in many kinds of plastic or metal enclosures.
-You need to use 5 PCB standoffs (or screws and nuts) to support the controller and fasten it to a console box.
-Alternatively, you can mount it on the optional "DIN-KIT 2" and clip it onto the standard DIN rail.
+The assembled EZWire1616 PLC can be easily installed in many kinds of plastic or metal enclosures.
+You need to use 6 PCB standoffs (or screws and nuts) to support the controller and fasten it to a console box.
+Alternatively, you can mount it on the optional "DIN-KIT 3B" and clip it onto the standard DIN rail.

-The following subsections show some hardware details of the I/Os that are available on the F2424 PLC model.
+The following subsections show how to wire as well as some hardware details of the I/Os that are available on the EZWire1616 PLC model.
 Separate chapters in this manual will be devoted to discussing the programming methods for this hardware.